-With all the negativity around grains and cereal products in the media, people are starting to ask themselves- Are grains good for me or not?
+With all the negativity around grains and cereal products in the media, people are starting to ask themselves a question.
+“Are grains good for me or not?”
 The answer is very clear, GRAINS ARE GREAT!!!!

 Grains can also be a great source of protein which is required for growth and repair of our muscles.
-The protein content of grains varies significantly however, so it is important to read the label to see how much protein is in the products you are eating.
-Furthermore, grain products provide antioxidants and phytoestrogens which help to neutralise chemicals in the body and provide multiple health benefits such as protection against disease.
+The protein content of grains varies significantly however.
+It is important to read the label to see how much protein is in the products you are eating.
+Furthermore, grain products provide antioxidants and phytoestrogens.
+These help to neutralise chemicals in the body and provide multiple health benefits such as protection against disease.
 Imagine if we didn’t eat any grains?!!

 The consumption of these grains have displayed a reduction in the risk of Cardiovascular Disease, Type 2 Diabetes Mellitus, some Cancers and have been associated with better long term weight management.
-Considering recent calculations have outlined two-thirds of Queensland adults and a quarter of Queensland children are overweight and obese, with the number of diagnoses of diabetes having increased to 60 Queenslanders per day, we must make the most nutritious foods available to us such as whole grains.
+Recent calculations have outlined two-thirds of Queensland adults and a quarter of Queensland children are overweight and obese.
+The number of diagnoses of diabetes has increased to 60 Queenslanders per day.
+We must make the most nutritious foods available to us such as whole grains.
 Whole grains are typically also lower in sugar then refined cereals- what a bonus!

-As a result of all the evidence to support the consumption of grains, the Australian Dietary Guidelines recommends a variety of grain products should be consumed daily, mostly of the whole grain or high fibre varieties.
+As a result of all the evidence to support the consumption of grains, the Australian Dietary Guidelines recommends a variety of grain products should be consumed daily.
+Mostly, of the whole grain or high fibre varieties.
 Have a talk to one of our dietitians to ensure you are getting the right number of serves of wholegrain cereals each day !

 |Examples of whole grains||Examples of refined grains|